ClickCease

 Ongoing Investigation

-The Tesla then approached and crashed into the left side of the deputy’s vehicle, which had the overhead emergency lights activated and was partially blocking the roadway to protect the collision scene.
-While troopers investigated the collision, the driver of the Tesla claimed that he had the vehicle in Autopilot mode and said he “assumed the vehicle would slow down and move over on its own.”
+The Tesla then approached and crashed into the left side of the deputy’s vehicle, which had the overhead emergency lights activated and partially blocked the roadway to protect the collision scene.
+While troopers investigated the collision, the Tesla driver claimed that he had the vehicle in Autopilot mode and said he “assumed the vehicle would slow down and move over on its own.

 Controversy Over Autopilot

 In a social media post, the sheriff’s department called the incident “a great reminder” that Autopilot is an assistive feature, but it “cannot be relied upon to get you safely from one destination to the next.”
-This incident in Washington State is just the latest in a spate of accidents over the years reportedly involving Tesla’s Autopilot feature.
-Earlier this month, a man was killed when his Tesla Model 3 struck an overturned semi-truck in the city of Fontana.
-Authorities said the vehicle’s Autopilot feature was engaged at the time of the crash.
+This incident in Washington State is just the latest in a spate of accidents involving Tesla’s Autopilot feature.
+Earlier this month, a man was killed when his Tesla Model 3 struck an overturned semi-truck in Fontana.
+Authorities said the vehicle’s Autopilot feature was engaged during the crash.

-After several similar accidents involving Autopilot, Tesla issued statements that drivers cannot count on Autopilot to do their jobs and that they should be alert at all times even when the vehicle is in Autopilot mode.
+After several similar accidents involving Autopilot, Tesla said drivers cannot count on Autopilot to do their jobs and should always be alert, even when the vehicle is in Autopilot mode.

 Source: https://abcnews.go.com/Business/tesla-autopilot-mode-crashes-parked-police-car/story?id=77753735